JulianZhengId/BasicUnityUniRX/README.md

 .
 Deselect <br />
 .
 Camera Zoom <br />
 <br />
-When clicking on the cube, the app will shows information about the cube
+When clicking on the cube, the app will shows information about that cube